 - Slice the veggies, lay them out on a paper towel, and lightly salt them.
 After a few minutes, you will find much of the moisture has come out of them

 - Roast the veggies on parchment paper for a few minutes prior to putting them on your pizza.

-Mistake #2: Not using a high enough heat on your oven.
+Mistake #2: Not using high enough heat in your oven.